uhteddy/watch2025.org/src/content/initiatives/educational-censorship.md

 - **Ongoing Litigation**: The administration will need to address legal challenges as cases progress through the courts.
 - **Public Engagement**: Efforts to engage with parents and community members to build support for the initiative are planned, including town hall meetings and informational campaigns.

----

-*Note: This initiative reflects ongoing policy developments as of March 22, 2025.
-Future updates will be provided as new information becomes available.*